ankschoubey/old-blog/_posts/2022-10-15-http-status-codes.md

 Browsers can perform different actions based on HTTP Status codes.
 For example:

-If browser recieves a 302 TEMPORARY REDIRECT, then it'll redirect to location specified by the server.
+If the browser receives a 302 temporary redirect, it'll redirect to the location specified by the server.

 Not all status codes are directly browser compatible.
 You can find the [list of compatible ones here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#browser_compatibility).

-HTTP Status Codes are also useful when you are building a client yourself.
+HTTP Status Codes are also helpful when you are building a client yourself.

-For example: For retry mechanism, you might retry a few times if there is an 5xx  Server Error but might not retry if it's a 4xx client error
+For example: For the retry mechanism, you might retry a few times if there is a 5xx  Server Error but might not retry if it's a 4xx client error

 # Types

-There are total 63 status codes and they are divided into 5 types:
+There are a total of 63 status codes that are grouped into 5 types:

 - **1xx** → Info
-- **2xx** → Sucessfull
+- **2xx** → Successful
-- **3xx** → Some kind of redirect
+- **3xx** → Some redirect
 - **4xx** → Client error: The sender has made some mistake and has to fix it.
 - **5xx** → Server error: The server has made some mistake and has to fix it.

 # Specific Codes

-Now, when coding you are likely to use these.
-But if you find another one, google it and you'll find the reason behind it.
+Now, when coding, you are likely to use these.
+But if you find another one, google it, and you'll find the reason behind it.

 - **200** → OK
-- **201** → CREATED the resource is created and can be accessed at `location` header.
+- **201** → The server CREATED the resource.
+The `location` header includes the location of the resource.
-- **204** → NO CONTENT but there is No Content
+- **204** → NO CONTENT, but there is No Content

 - **302** → REDIRECT to this URL

+**400** -> BAD REQUEST
-- **404** → NOT FOUND: The resource was not found
+- **404** → NOT FOUND: The resource isn't available

 - **500** → INTERNAL SERVER ERROR
-    - Here restrict what kind of response is shown so that internal details are not leaked.
+	- Restrict the response because it may reveal the inner workings of the server.

 # Notes

-In many cases, people don't rely on HTTP status codes and rather use body to convay information.
-This is specially true in case of specialized responses since there are very few HTTP status codes.
+People often don't rely on HTTP status codes but instead, use the body to convey information.
+This approach is especially true in the case of specialized responses since there are very few HTTP status codes.

 # When to use 404 over 204?

-- In groups use 204.
+- In groups, use 204.
-- For accessing single one, use 404.
+- For accessing a single one, use 404.

-for example:
+For example:

 - /users - 204
 - /users/{id} - 404